 There are multiple fees associated with obtaining water and sewer services from the AWWB and the City.
-These fees include, but are not limited to, access fees, deposits, tap fees, meter set fees, and any special cost recovery area surcharge fees.
+These fees include, but are not limited to, access fees, deposits, tap fees, and meter set fees.
 All applicable fees for any new development or redevelopment will be due for both water and sewer services, where provided by the AWWB or the City prior to the issuance of a building permit.
 All associated fees shall be paid at the Water Revenue Office at 1501 West Samford Avenue.
 A current rate schedule of all normally applicable water and sewer fees can be found on the City's website.